-Cleft palate discovery in dogs to aid in understanding human birth defectApril 7th, 2014 in Genetics /
+Cleft palate discovery in dogs to aid in understanding human birth defectApril 7th, 2014 by Pat Bailey in Genetics /

 This puppy is a Nova Scotia Duck Tolling Retriever, the breed with the newly discovered genetic mutation for cleft palate.
 Credit: Danika Bannasch/UC Davis